immasei/food-tracker-go/README.md

 - The `layout.tsx` file in `app` folder defines Stack navigation for the whole app.
 It also wraps the entire Expo Router tree in AuthProvider plus the safe-area shell, and wires up system notification handler.
 It’s the place to plug global providers or tweak the high-level navigation chrome.

 The surrounding directories are modules used commonly by all the pages:
-- `components/` houses reusable UI like toasts and address pickers.
+- `components/` houses reusable UIs like toasts and address pickers.
 - `config/` contains Firebase configuration files, Firebase setup and collection constants.
 - `utils/` covers shared helpers such as dates, distances, and recent-input storage.
 - `types/` defines the shared data contracts.